stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 - **Interviews**: can probe users in-depth to determine requirements but typically requires an expert who knows how to interview to optimize results
 - **Surveys**: can quickly collect information from a large number of people but can constrain the information the users can provide
 - **Meetings**: can collectively decide on useful or not useful information for requirements but needs to be properly organized to be optimal

+## Other Techniques

+There also exists other techniques for requirements gathering:

+- **Collaborative techniques**: supports incremental development of complex systems with large diverse user populations
+- **Social approaches**: techniques which exploit social sciences to better collect information from stakeholders and environment (e.g., ethnographic techniques which can help with observing users in their original environment)
+- **Cognitive techniques**: leverages cognitive science to discover expert knowledge